agile-ts/documentation/docs/Interfaces.md

 #### `remove`

-The `remove` method from the storage.
-This means that it removes items from the external storage.
+Method to remove a specific value at `primaryKey` from the external Storage.
 ```ts
 myStorage.remove("item1"); // Calls the here defined remove method
 ```